Nongbua Pitchaya F.C.

-Nongbua Pitchaya Football Club (Thai: สโมสรฟุตบอลหนองบัว พิชญ) is a Thai professional football club based in Nong Bua Lamphu Province.
-The club participates in Thai League 1, the first tier of Thai football league system.
+Nongbua Pitchaya Football Club (Thai: สโมสรฟุตบอลหนองบัว พิชญ) is a Thai professional football club based in Nong Bua Lamphu province, Thailand, that compete in Thai League 2, the second tier of Thai football league system, but will compete in the Thai League 1 in the 2024–25 season, following promotion from the 2023–24 Thai League 2 as runners-up.

-The club was founded in Mueang Nong Bua Lam Phu District, Nong Bua Lamphu Province in 2010.
+The club was founded in Mueang Nong Bua Lam Phu district, Nong Bua Lamphu province in 2010.
 They played their home matches at Nong Bua Lamphu Province Stadium.
 They were first entered to the Thai football league system in 2010, competes in Thai Division 2 League (North Eastern Region), the third tier of Thai football league.

 In 2017 the club were first promoted to the Thai League 2, after winning 2016 Regional League Division 2.
+In 2020 the club has won the 2020–21 Thai League 2 thus seeing them promoted to the 2021–22 Thai League 1 season for the first time in their history.

 History

 The beginning and professionalism at the club

 The club was formed by Sports Association of Nong Bua Lamphu Province in 2010; Watchara Leeprasert mayor of Nong Bua Lamphu became the first club chairman, Suthin Srithong was the first coach and Electricity Generating Authority of Thailand (EGAT) was the club sponsor.

-The club entered Thai Division 2 League (North Eastern Region) 2010 season, third tier of Thai football league system with the name EGAT Nongbua Lamphu United and received the nickname Phu Phan Kham Thunder.
+The club entered Thai Division 2 League (North Eastern Region) 2010 season, the third tier of Thai football league system with the name EGAT Nongbua Lamphu United and received the nickname Phu Phan Kham Thunder.